-* Use a beginning advanced understanding of calligraphy as a lens through which to observe hand lettering as a fine and graphic art.
+- Use an intermediate to advanced understanding of calligraphy as a lens through which to observe hand lettering as a fine and graphic art.

-* Recognize differences between historical styles of calligraphy, with an awareness of the social and historical context in which they were developed.
+- Recognize differences between historical styles of Roman Capitals and Humanist Bookhand, with an awareness of the social and historical context in which they were developed.

 Outcome Assessment Strategies